Wheel of Fortune (Australian game show): Spinning the Wheel

-From July 1996 to the end of the original run, the scores, while still referred to as "dollars", were kept in points.
+In the 2024 revival, the dollar amount spun is multiplied by the number of times the letter appears in the puzzle.

 Buying a vowel

 A player who has sufficient banked cash during the current round may choose to buy a vowel prior to spinning the Wheel.
 The cost of the vowel, ($)50, is deducted from the player's score and all instances of the requested vowel in the puzzle are revealed, if any.
 The player's score is reduced by a flat ($)50.
 If the purchased vowel is not in the puzzle, the player loses their turn in addition to the aforementioned cost.
 Multiple vowels may be purchased until either the supply of vowels is exhausted or the player's bank falls below ($)50; after which the player either spins the wheel or tries to solve the puzzle.
+In the 2024 revival, vowels are worth $100.